mit212/lab9_2025/README.md

 Here, we use two layers of neurons, with a *sigmoid* and a *softmax* activation function.
 There are a lot of other activation functions, such as *relu* and *tanh*.
 Give them a try and see how that changes the result.
 We also use *stochastic gradient decent* to find our global minimum.
 Alternative optimizers such as *adam* and *adagrad* are also included in Keras.
 A cool comparison of their performances can be found [here](https://mlfromscratch.com/optimizers-explained/).

 Eventually, we give each input image 10 scores based on the output of the last layer of neurons.
-These 10 scores are the probabilities, corresponding to the numbers 0-9, of the input image being a particular number.
+These 10 scores are the probabilities, corresponding to the numbers 0-9, of the input image being the corresponding number.
 These are evaluated with a mathematical technique called *cross-entropy*.
 The index with the highest probability is the number predicted by the image.

 | :question: QUESTION 5 :question:   |
 |:---------------------------------------------------|